Nextomics/inScan/README.md

 # inScan

-inScan is devoloping for finding genomoic insertion variation from long reads(from both Pacbio and Nanopore sequencing). inScan differs from the published state of art Structure Variation detecting tools(Sniffles and NanoSV) for long reads sequencing technology in two ways.
+inScan is devoloping for finding genomic insertion variation from long reads(from both Pacbio and Nanopore sequencing). inScan differs from the published state of art Structure Variation detecting tools(Sniffles and NanoSV) for long reads sequencing technology in two ways.
 First,